reiserm/midtools/README.md

 - `tests/setup_dask_good.yml` contains parameter that work (probably not optimum)
 - `tests/setup_dask_bad.yml` crushes especially when applying midtools to large runs.

+Additional cluster settings can be found in the class definition in `midtools/dataset.py:427`.

 Even when the program finishes without errors, the log files contain GIL warnings complaining about too big chunks.
 I reproduced the described behavior by running

 ```sh